-August 10th, 2016
+Wednesday, 10th August 2016

-When you look at this from a customers perspective, it’s no wonder they get annoyed and confused when things get changed without good reason or warning.
+When you look at this from a customers perspective, it’s no wonder they get annoyed and confused when things get changed without apparent good reason or warning.

 Some users love change, but they are often much less vocal than the ones you’ve upset.
-Negative feedback can throw you off as you scramble to course correct and make your users happy again.
+Negative feedback can throw you off as you scramble to course correct and make your customers happy again.

-When trying to improve the design and experience of an app, you should keep in mind your existing user base, and think about what they want.
+When trying to improve the design and experience of a product, you should keep in mind your existing user base.
+Think about what they want.
 Most of the time, it's not a fancy redesign.
 We're all guilty of doing redesigns because we believe that's what users want.
 But honestly, smaller incremental changes will win the hearts of your users.

 To keep all of your users happy you should refine, adjust, and improve things over time.
 Never remove features unless you honestly believe it's the right thing to do.

 Consistent updates give customers a sense that the product is cared for, alive, and still being worked on.
 If you go off the grid for twelve months developing the next big thing users will assume development has stopped.